Hollowen-rocks/SPTS/TokenCostCalculator/readme.md

 ## Notes
 - The program uses ANSI escape codes for colored output.
 Ensure your terminal supports ANSI escape sequences for proper formatting.
 - Input validation ensures that token values are non-negative and end in 0 or 5.
-- The calculation involves iterating through predefined token packages and using multi-threading for parallel processing.

 ## Code Attribution